cmscaltech/summer18-AlexanderZ/README.md

-Caltech SURF 2018: Automated Pythia Tune
+Caltech SURF 2018: Evolutionary Pythia Tune with Distributed Computing
 =====================================================

 This is an improvement using genetic algorithms and fitting experimental data (instead of simulated data) compared to the original Bayesian optimization framework for tuning a Monte Carlo event generator, as described in the [article](https://arxiv.org/abs/1610.08328) below: